Dental Implants Presentation

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.

-Dr. Engel specializes in dental implants.
+Dr. Matton specializes in dental implants.
 This state-of-the-art technique for tooth replacement provides a solid foundation for crowns, bridges, or dentures.
 Dental implants improve jaw function and allow you to bite, chew, and smile with confidence.
-Dr. Engel understands that missing teeth can affect your attitude about yourself and life.
+Dr. Matton understands that missing teeth can affect your attitude about yourself and life.
 Many people who are missing teeth feel embarrassed about their appearance.
 Others are self-conscious about speaking or eating because removable bridges slip or make noise.

 Our staff is dedicated to providing the very best in dental implants and works closely with your family dentist to ensure that your new teeth look, feel, and function like natural teeth for years to come.
 Dental implants are changing the way people live.
 They are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything, knowing that teeth appear natural and that facial contours will be preserved.
 Patients with dental implants can smile with confidence.